protobufjs/protobuf.js/README.md

 --------------------------
 Till 0.10, ProtoBuf.js mistakenly used big endian byte order when en-/decoding non-varint values as [reported by bertdouglas](https://github.com/dcodeIO/ProtoBuf.js/pull/5).
 This has been corrected in 0.11.0.
-However, versions before 0.11 are now to consider **incompatible** with later versions when using non-varint values, so please upgrade to 0.11 to ensure compatibility with the official protobuf specification.
+However, versions before 0.11 are now to consider **incompatible** with later versions when using non-varint values, so please upgrade to the latest version to ensure compatibility with the official protobuf specification.

 Downloads
 ---------